boydm/phoenix_integration/README.md

 PhoenixIntegration is set of lightweight, server-side integration test functions for Phoenix.
 Works within the existing `Phoenix.ConnTest` framework and emphasizes both speed and readability.

-The goal is to chain together a string of requests and assertions that thouroughly excersize your application in as lightweight and readable manner as possible.
+The goal is to chain together a string of requests and assertions that thoroughly exercise your application in as lightweight and readable manner as possible.

 Each function accepts a conn and some other data, and returns a conn intended to be passed into the next function via a pipe.